EVO Japan 2024 Day 1: exA-Arcadia Announces New Arcade Fighters

 Note: A few updates have been added to this post since it was published on Friday night.
 If you’ve been here around then, scroll below for updates!

-The exA-Arcadia EVO Booth
+The exA-Arcadia EVO Japan 2024 Booth

-exA was setup near to Taito and from the pics I’ve seen on Twitter, it’s been a fairly busy section of the show since the get-go.
+exA was setup near to Taito at EVO Japan 2024, and from the pics I’ve seen on Twitter, it’s been a fairly busy section of the show since the get-go.
 It’s also helped that they are holding several tournaments throughout the day:exA-Arcadia's booth at EVO Japan 2024.An exALive stream from EVO Japan 2024 has also been going on; this shows the official tournaments for Arcana Heart 3, Omen of Sorrow, Axel City 2, and Dynamite Bomb that are as mentioned running there.

 exA-Arcadia’s ARC-32 Cabinet